 For those programs that are traditionally held in person, including teacher trainings and courses in yoga therapy, faculty have reimagined and redesigned them for an online delivery without compromising the learning experience and sense of community.
 Special permission has been granted by outside agencies to deliver these programs online:

 Yoga Alliance.
 Both our 200-hour teaching training (Yoga and the Healing Sciences) and 300-hour teacher training (Yoga Therapy Rx) are registered with Yoga Alliance.
 Yoga Alliance has permitted online delivery of these programs through December 31, 2020.
-Please note that some programs continue well past this date, and will continue online through 2021 whether Yoga Alliance extends this provision or not.

 International Association of Yoga Therapists.
 Our Yoga Therapy Program is accredited by the International Association of Yoga Therapists (IAYT).
 IAYT has permitted online delivery of courses through September 2021.
 Pending further pandemic restrictions, courses will resume on campus in October 2021.
 Please note, new students pursing C-IAYT will not be able to continue online past this date and will be required to attend classes at the campus in Los Angeles.